ZTF SN Ia DR2: Colour standardisation of Type Ia Supernovae and its dependence on environment

-SNe~Ia in the outskirts of their host galaxy ($\mathrm{dDLR}>1.5$) or in low stellar mass regions display significantly lower $\tau$ values than those in the center of their galaxy or in locally massive environments (respectively \prov{$4.1\sigma$} and \prov{$5.8\sigma$}, or \prov{$3.4\sigma$} and \prov{$5.3\sigma$} when accounting for LEF).
+SNe~Ia in the outskirts of their host galaxy ($\mathrm{dDLR}>1.5$) or in regions with a low stellar mass display significantly lower $\tau$ values than those in the centres of their galaxy or in locally massive environments ($4.1\sigma$ and $5.4\sigma$, respectively).
 This is in accordance with the literature \citep[e.g. ][]{Galbany_2012}.
-These variations are not as pronounced when using global properties or using local colour (\prov{$\leq3\sigma$}).
-Such findings support the claim that reddening parameterised by the exponential decay parameter $\tau$ is caused by interstellar dust extinction, since galaxy cores and denser environments are significantly dustier than others (see Sect. \ref{sec:discussion_dust} for a discussion on dust in galaxies).
+These variations are not as pronounced for global properties or local colour.
+These findings support the claim that the reddening that is parametrised by the exponential decay parameter $\tau$ is caused by interstellar dust extinction because the galaxy cores and denser environments are significantly dustier than others (see Sect. \ref{sec:discussion_dust} for a discussion of dust in galaxies).

 Investigating the SN colour distribution in inner and outer regions of host galaxies with the DES-SN5YR sample, \cite{Toy_2024} reported similar trends, but with a smaller $\tau$ difference for the split on dDLR.
 Additionally, the evolution of the SN Ia colour distribution as a function of the stellar mass and redshift of the host was further discussed by \cite{Popovic_2024}.